twaclaw/malaga_db/previous_dbs/README.md

 # Previous databases

-This databases contain previous measurements
+This databases contain previous measurements.

+**The structure of these databases and the current one might be different.**

 * `weewx_2014-2015.sdb`:  measures between 02.11.2013 and 04.12.2015

-## Example code to read the database
+## Example Python code to read the database

 ```python
 import sqlite3